harrisleesh/TIL/react/tutorial.md

 - Each React component is encapsulated and can operate independently;
 - this allows you to build complex UIs from simple componenets.

+## Rendering Elements
+Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
+React DOM takes care of updating the DOM to match the React elements.